nagyist/tao-user-guide/src/3.0/interactions/inline-choice-interaction.md

 **Step 2:** Click on each Inline Choice element, and in the Header bar of the resulting pop-up window, click *Response* to select the right answer.

 This produces the same selection of options that the Test-taker will see.
 Simply select the correct response to set the right answer.

+If desired, modal feedback can be inserted into each individual Inline Choice interaction.
+You may find this option within the Properties Panel while in *Response* mode.
+For more information on Modal Feedback, [see the *Modal Feedback* section][i_0019].

 **Step 3:** Remove the text that the Inline Choice blank is supposed to replace.